 1.1 OUR PRIVACY GUARANTEE

-2.1.1 Here at Ruroc Limited (Ruroc) we are 100% committed to protecting our clients and website visitors’ privacy as they are the backbone of what we do and who we are.
+1.1.1 Here at Ruroc Global Holdings Limited (Ruroc) we are 100% committed to protecting our clients and website visitors’ privacy as they are the backbone of what we do and who we are.
 Ruroc is the data controller for all personal data collected by us.
-If you have any questions about how we protect your data, please get in touch at firstname.lastname@example.org.
+If you have any questions about how we protect your data, please get in touch at email@example.com.

 (a) We may process contact details that you provide to us (contact data).
-This contact data may include your name, telephone number, and email address, and may be provided through our website when you express an interest in purchasing one of your products.
+This contact data may include your billing address, delivery address, name, telephone number, and email address, and may be provided through our website when you express an interest in purchasing one of your products.

 (b) We process this data so we can get your Ruroc products to you and sort out any returns or queries you may have.
 The legal basis for this processing is our legitimate interest in introducing you to our products.
 We’ll send you emails relating to your order such as receipts and tracking numbers.
 This is all you will ever receive unless you opt-in to receive our marketing communications and product updates.

 (c) We like to know what we’re selling and where, so we can improve our products!

 (a) If you decide to purchase one of our products, we will ask you for further information in order to complete the transaction (transaction data).
 This includes details about payments to and from you and other details of products you have purchased from us.

 (b) We may use this data to contact you with a summary of your order, request and process payment, and administer necessary identification checks.